andrea-aus-hh/resume/_includes/taxdoo.md

 **⛏️ What I use almost every day ⛏️**

-- TypeScript: frontends, their corresponding Backend-for-Frontend
+- TypeScript (Node/React): frontends with their Backend-for-Frontend
 - Golang